NextEra Energy Inc. (NEE) Reveals an Earnings Mystery

-NextEra Energy Inc. (NYSE:NEE) went down by -2.97% from its latest closing price compared to the recent 1-year high of $87.69.
-The company’s stock price has collected -1.93% of loss in the last five trading sessions.
-Press Release reported on 10/06/21 that NextEra Energy announces date for release of third-quarter 2021 financial results
+NextEra Energy Inc. (NYSE:NEE) went up by 0.26% from its latest closing price compared to the recent 1-year high of $87.69.
+The company’s stock price has collected 1.82% of gains in the last five trading sessions.
+MarketWatch.com reported on 10/16/21 that How do I tell if this ESG fund is legit or is just greenwashing?

 Is It Worth Investing in NextEra Energy Inc. (NYSE :NEE) Right Now?